Best Of16 min read

 Start With Your Work Style

-• If you're a visual thinker: Trello lets you see everything at a glance with its Kanban boards.
+• If you're a visual thinker: Trello lets you see everything at a glance with Kanban boards.

 Consider Your Budget

-• Under $5/month: nTask Premium ($3) and Todoist Pro ($4) are hard to beat on value.
+• Under $5/month: nTask Premium ($3) and Todoist Pro ($4) are excellent value.

 Think About What Else You Need